-We expect that we will receive net proceeds of approximately US\$207.6 million from this offering or approximately US\$239.3 million if the underwriters exercise their over-allotment option in full, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+We expect that we will receive net proceeds of approximately US\$205.7 million from this offering or approximately US\$237.4 million if the underwriters exercise their over-allotment option in full, assuming an initial public offering price of US\$14.00 per ADS, which is the midpoint of the estimated range of the initial public offering price, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.

 We intend to use the net proceeds from this offering to further improve our technology capabilities; to diversify service offerings on our platform; to further expand our AHS store network and develop new sales channels for Paipai Marketplace; and for general corporate purposes, which may include investing in sales and marketing activities, and funding working capital needs and potential strategic investments and acquisitions.
 See "Use of Proceeds" for more information.

-We, our directors and executive officers, our existing shareholders and certain of our optionholders have agreed with the underwriters, subject to certain exceptions, not to sell, transfer or otherwise dispose of any ADSs, ordinary shares or similar securities for a period of 180 days after the date of this prospectus.
+Lock-up We, our directors and executive officers, our existing shareholders and certain of our optionholders have agreed with the underwriters, subject to certain exceptions, not to sell. transfer or otherwise dispose of any ADSs, ordinary shares or similar securities for a period of 180 days after the date of this prospectus.
 See "Shares Eligible for Future Sale" and "Underwriting" for more information.

-At our request, the underwriters have reserved for sale, at the initial public offering price, up to an aggregate of 5% of the ADSs offered in this offering to some of our directors, officers, employees, business associates and related other persons associated with us through a directed share program.
+Directed Share Program At our request, the underwriters have reserved for sale, at the initial public offering price, up to an aggregate of 5% of the ADSs offered in this offering to some of our directors, officers, employees, business associates and related other persons associated with us through a directed share program.
 Any sales made through the directed share program will be made by Tiger Brokers (NZ) Limited or Futu Inc. We do not know if these persons will choose to purchase all or any portion of these reserved ADSs, but any purchases they do make will reduce the number of ADSs available to the general public.
 Any reserved ADSs not so purchased will be offered by the underwriters to the general public on the same terms as the other ADSs.
 Certain participants may be subject to the lock-up agreements as described in "Underwriting-Directed Share Program".
-Listing Our ADSs have been approved for listing on the New York Stock Exchange under the symbol "RERE."
+Listing We have applied to have the ADSs listed on the New York Stock Exchange under the symbol "RERE."
 The ADSs and our Class A ordinary shares will not be listed on any other stock exchange or traded on any automated quotation system.
-Payment and settlement The underwriters expect to deliver the ADSs against payment therefor through the facilities of The Depository Trust Company on June 22, 2021.
+The underwriters expect to deliver the ADSs against payment Payment and settlement therefor through the facilities of The Depository Trust Company

 Depositary Citibank, N.A.